nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/696psritujo.md

 ```
 # example: direct import method of data file

-from numpy import loadtxt   #only need to
+from numpy import loadtxt   #only need to use this once

 filename = 'Calibration_650nm.csv'  #this assumes the data file is in the same folder as your python program
 angle, V_pd, V_pd_error  = loadtxt(filename, delimiter = ',', skiprows = 1, unpack = True)